-(3) Remove the ten screws that secure the cluster bezel to the instrument panel (Fig. 5).
+- (1) Disconnect and isolate the battery negative cable. - (2) Remove both switch pod bezels from the instrument panel.
+See Switch Pod Bezel in this group for the procedures. - (3) Remove the ten screws that secure the cluster bezel to the instrument panel (Fig. 6).

-Fig. 5 Cluster Bezel Screws Remove/Install
+Fig. 6 Cluster Bezel Screws Remove/Install

-(4) Pull the cluster bezel rearward and move it to the outboard side of the steering wheel to remove it from the vehicle.
+- (4) Pull the cluster bezel rearward and move it to the outboard side of the steering wheel to remove it from the instrument panel. - (5) Reverse the removal procedures to install.
+Tighten the mounting screws to 2.2 N·m (20 in. lbs.).